 For a full list of keyboard shortcuts, see File Comparison Keyboard Shortcuts.

-The merging buttons and the commands in their context menus might not enable you to perform every type of merging.
+The merging buttons and the commands in their context menus may not enable you to perform the exact merge you desire.
 Use drag and drop text editing or the Copy and Paste commands to copy just part of a block of changed lines or to insert lines at an arbitrary location in another file.

 Change blocks can be broken into individual lines using the Break change blocks into individual lines option in the text comparison Display options page.

 When merging changes from one file into another, you may need to correct the indentation of the merged changes.
 Highlight the lines you want to adjust and press Ctrl+I or Ctrl+U keys to indent or un-indent the block of highlighted lines.
 If the Tab key option is set, use you also use Tab and Shift++Tab to indent and un-indent the highlighted lines, respectively.